doximity/batchmaker/README.md

 # Batchmaker

-The Batchmaker is a simply utility that using a separate thread and a atomic queue, easily allows to store objects on the queue and perform a operation on a batch of the objects.
+The Batchmaker is a simply utility that using a separate thread and an atomic queue, easily allows to store objects on the queue and perform a operation on a batch of the objects.
 The batch is controlled by a maximum size and a tick period, ensuring that the batch have at most N objects or that at most M time-unit have elapsed.